xaratustrah/barion/README.md

 ### Build / Run Prerequisites

 **barion** is writen in Python 3.4 so it needs a standard working environment such as Linux, OSX or Windows.
-It should work out of the box with standard linux installations. **barion** needs the library **fortranformat** which can be installed using **pip** pacakge manager. **PyQt5** on the other hand should be installed separately because it contains many binary bindings.
+More general info on python installation under Win and OSX can be found on this [gist](https://gist.github.com/xaratustrah/4efc5001f1bbcce47e02e2343ba29b87).
+It should work out of the box with standard linux installations. **barion** needs the library **fortranformat** which can be installed using **pip** pacakge manager.

-#### OSX and Lin

-Under OSX standard macports installation of python 3.4 and also via macports the PyQt5.
-The rest is obvious.
-Under linux you should as well be able to use your distribution's package manager easily.

-#### Win

-It is possible to run and make a binary file using py2exe under Win.
-More general info can be found in this [gist](https://gist.github.com/xaratustrah/4efc5001f1bbcce47e02e2343ba29b87).

-Additional packages are:

-    pip install fortranformat

-then you write

-    python setup_win.py py2exe

-then you should get a binary code.

 ## Acknowledgements
 I am thankful to [carlkl](https://github.com/carlkl) for his valuable help in making a stand alone binary under MS Windows and also for fruitful discussions and suggestions.